-- 1. R for Data Science - 2.
-Introduction to Data Science (not available without purchase) - 3.
-The Elements of Statistical Learning (ESL, the big brother of ISL)
+- 1. R for Data Science RDS - 2.
+Introduction to Data Science IDS (not available without purchase) - 3.
+The Elements of Statistical Learning ESL (the big brother of ISL) - 4.
+Data Science for Public Policy DSPP (not available without purchase)

 Software and tools